How to Use Rit DyeMore Synthetic Dye

 We threw in a few vinyls not knowing if they would dye or not because vinyl isn’t listed in the materials Rit DyeMore will dye.

 The clear vinyl appears black, but if held up to the light, you can still see the purple.
-With both the oilcloth and clear vinyl, if left in the dye a short amount of time, the color may have turned out lighter.
+With both the oilcloth and clear vinyl, if left in the dye for a short amount of time, the color may have turned out lighter.

 When stored with some other clear vinyl, the dyed sample started to transfer the purple color to the undyed vinyl so be aware that color transfer could happen with vinyl materials.